 Should I hire a professional installer?

 One of the best things about Lightwave is the system is designed to be DIY-friendly.
 So you should be able to install devices yourself without too much hassle and reduce how much Lightwave costs you.

 If you want to employ someone to install and program your system you can easily find a dealer using Lightwave’s directory of approved installers.
-These will not only be able to design and install a custom system for your property but will be able to program it, including setting IFTTT triggers.
+As well as designing and installing a custom system for your property, they will also configure it.

 That said, be warned, hiring a professional to design and install a system can double the cost.
 Ideally, you should get a few different quotes and try to negotiate the best possible deal.